 The Diocesan Curia continues to support the activities of the clergy in the parishes as well as providing financial support for various activities relating to pastoral care and help such as youth formation and activities, religious education, area catechists, marriage guidance and poor parishes.
 Financial support is also given to Catholic national organisations together with chaplaincies and commissions within the Archdiocese, e.g. prisons, hospitals, universities, ethnic and disabled groups, ecumenism, interfaith, justice and peace, and overseas development.
 The Archdiocese maintains the offices of the Vicar General (including Safeguarding), Matrimonial Tribunal and Treasury functions together with the Press Office, Diocesan Archives, Historic Churches Committee, and also supports the Bishops' houses together with the Liturgy Commission and the Art and Architecture Committee.
-"Catholic Today", an outsourced regular newspaper covering events and items of interest across the Archdiocese, is sold in parishes throughout the Archdiocese and continues to seek to expand its circulation into schools.
 The Archdiocese continues to work closely with and support its associated charities, Maryvale Institute, Father Hudson's Society, St Mary's College - Oscott, The Kenelm Youth Trust Ltd and Barberi Newman Academy Trust via the services of common trustees.

 In order to further support the Parishes in their work, the Diocese is continuing to increase its Curial staff resources.
-This includes additional personnel in the Development Team to assist with the making of grant applications, a Head of Planning, a Diocesan Solicitor and additional staff in the Property Team to assist with the development of the property assets within the Archdiocese to serve both parishioners and the wider community.
-All of these appointments were made in 2016.
+This includes two Communications professionals, additional personnel in the Development Team to assist with the making of grant applications and additional staff in the Property Team to assist with the development of the property assets within the Archdiocese to serve both parishioners and the wider community.
+The appointment in early 2018 of Mr David Brooks as Chief Operating Officer to oversee the key Finance, Property and Administration Functions is designed to further enhance the support available.

-Recognising the trend in falling Mass attendance, the Archdiocese has invested heavily in evangelisation initiatives, one of which has been to recruit two Evangelisation Field Workers to work in the Archdiocese, with the brief of forming a strategy for building missionary parishes within all Deaneries.
-Their work has also been complemented by the addition of a Family Project Ministry Worker, recruited as part of the Archdiocese's response to the 2014 Synod on Marriage and Family Life, whose aim is to support Catholic families in their own individual vocations.
-Based at Maryvale, their work is already bearing much fruit.
+As noted in 2016, the Archdiocese has invested in evangelisation initiatives, one of which has been to recruit two Evangelisation Field Workers to work in the Archdiocese, with the brief of forming a strategy for building missionary parishes within all Deaneries.
+Their work has also been complemented by the addition of a Family Project Ministry Worker, whose aim is to support Catholic families in their own individual vocations.
+Based at Maryvale, their work is already bearing much fruit, with a number of significant events including the Mercy Tour and Reboot event hosted at St Catherine of Sienna in Birmingham, which was attended by some 450 people from across the Diocese, and a number of locally supported events to foster evangelisation activities including Nightfever, Alpha, parish courses and Eucharist and Family days.